 - Most restaurants offer the local delicacies, however if you're looking for International food chains you may find them in the big cities.
-In the cities, western-style restaurants (pizza, Chinese, Italian, Indian, etc) serve meals at slightly less than US prices.
-Recommended places to eat are Nobel Chinese and Mama Mia's for nicer meals, Sana (right across from Mufasa's) is cheaper and adequate, there is also a chicken and pizza place next to the shopping center that houses "Game," across from Shoprite. - Street food is abundant in Malawi (especially British style chips), but can be hazardous. - Staples such as flour, sugar, salt and oil are available locally, though shortages do occur at times.
+In the cities, western-style restaurants (pizza, Chinese, Italian, Indian, etc.) serve meals at slightly less than US prices.
+Recommended places to eat are Nobel Chinese and Mama Mia's for nicer meals; Sana (right across from Mufasa's) is cheaper and adequate; there is also a chicken and pizza place next to the shopping center that houses "Game," across from Shoprite. - O Street food is abundant in Malawi (especially British style chips), but can be hazardous.
+Fried dough is available for 50 kwatcha-very tasty! - Staples such as flour, sugar, salt and oil are available locally, though shortages do occur at times.
 Imported supplies of these items are normally available, but expensive.
 Meat, poultry, eggs, vegetables and fruits are usually available and of excellent quality but subject to seasonal fluctuations.
-Good quality fish from Lake Malawi, including Chambo (tilapia) are available except during October-March when fishing restrictions apply.

-- Western-style grocery stores are located in Lilongwe, Mangochi, or Salima, where you can find a limited variety of groceries. - Fresh food is also available in the market on a seasonal basis; this is limited during GHCE quarters. - Three meals per day are included with room and board at Mua Mission.
+Good quality fish from Lake Malawi, including Chambo (tilapia) are available except during October-March when fishing restrictions apply. - Western-style grocery stores are located in Lilongwe, Mangochi, or Salima, where you can find a limited variety of groceries. - o Fresh food is also available in the market on a seasonal basis; this is limited during GHCE quarters. - Three meals per day are included with room and board at Mua Mission.
 The food is based on seasonally availability.
-The cook for the MUA mission makes a combination of local and international cuisine. - If you wish to make your own food: The closest western-style grocery store is located in Lilongwe, Mangochi, or Salima, where you can find a limited variety of groceries. - Fresh fruit and vegetables can be found on Wednesday and Saturday at the local market

-Sample Breakfast - porridge, toast w/ jam and peanut butter, corn flakes, bananas, coffee, tea

-Sample Lunch/Dinner -- Rice/Potatoes/nsima, Vegetables (seasonal \rightarrow squash, greens, beans, salad, corn, tomatoes), Meat (pork, goat, beef, chicken, fish, or rabbit), Beans, Fresh Fruit (seasonal mango, papaya, banana, guava, passion fruit).
+The cook for the MUA mission makes a combination of local and international cuisine. - o If you wish to make your own food: The closest western-style grocery store is located in Lilongwe, Mangochi, or Salima, where you can find a limited variety of groceries. - o Fresh fruit and vegetables can be found on Wednesday and Saturday at the local market. - Sample Breakfast porridge, toast w/ jam and peanut butter, corn flakes, bananas, coffee, tea Sample Lunch/Dinner rice/potatoes/nsima, vegetables (seasonal → squash, greens, beans, salad, corn, tomatoes), meat (pork, goat, beef, chicken, fish, or rabbit), beans, fresh fruit (seasonal mango, papaya, banana, guava, passion fruit)